-This article is centered around the study of {finite metric spaces} through the lens of polytopes and hyperplane arrangements.
 Finite metric spaces arise in several applied contexts.
-Let us mention for instance mathematical biology, where finite metrics model genetic dissimilarities between different species \cite{Phylogenetics}.
-In this setting, a main research direction is to identify suitable classes of metric spaces and study the combinatorics and geometry of the associated subset of the metric cone, e.g., for geometric statistics.
+For instance, in mathematical biology finite metrics model genetic dissimilarities between different species \cite{Phylogenetics}.
+A main research direction in this setting is to identify suitable classes of metric spaces and study the combinatorics and geometry of the associated subset of the metric cone, e.g., for geometric statistics.
 This field of research goes back to the study of phylogenetic trees \cite{Bandelt-Dress-Trees,BHV}, has grown to include more general phylogenetic networks \cite{HRS} and is presently very active (see e.g., \cite{Devadoss-petti,Francis_Steel,Fischer_Francis}).

-A combinatorial invariant of metric spaces that is widely used in the aforementioned applications as well as for theoretical considerations is their \emph{injective hull}, introduced by Isbell~\cite{Isbell} and rediscovered by Dress~\cite{Dress} under the name \emph{tight span}.
+The \emph{injective hull}, introduced by Isbell~\cite{Isbell} and rediscovered by Dress~\cite{Dress} under the name \emph{tight span}, is a classical combinatorial invariant of metric spaces that is widely used in theoretical as well as in applied settings.
 The stratification of the metric cone by combinatorial type of tight spans is equivalent to the one determined by the subdivisions of the second hypersimplex studied by Sturmfels and Yu~\cite{SturmfelsYu} and recently by Casabella, Joswig, and Kastner~\cite{CJK24}.

-Motivated by the theory of optimal transport, Vershik described a correspondence between finite metric spaces and a class of symmetric convex polytopes, the so-called \emph{Kantorovich-Rubinstein-Wasserstein (KRW) polytopes} or \emph{fundamental polytopes}~\cite{Vershik}. \begin{definition} The KRW polytope of an $n$-metric $\metric$ is a polytope in $\R^n$ defined as the convex hull:
+Motivated by the theory of optimal transport, Vershik described a correspondence between finite metric spaces and a class of symmetric convex polytopes, the so-called \emph{Kantorovich-Rubinstein-Wasserstein (KRW) polytopes} or \emph{fundamental polytopes}~\cite{Vershik}. \begin{definition} The KRW polytope of an $n$-metric $\metric$ is a polytope in $\R^n$ defined as the convex hull

 where $e_i$ is the $i$-th standard basis vector of $\R^n$.
 From now on, we abbreviate The metric is called \emph{generic} if it is strict and the KRW polytope is simplicial. \end{definition}